Stimulates joint cartilage renewal in dogs and promotes a healthy inflammation response

 Standardized to 85% of 3nB (3-n-butylphthalide)

-Celery seeds contain a remarkable substance that explains why it has been used as natural therapy for acute and chronic inflammatory conditions .
-This substance is called 3nB (3-n-butylphthalide) and the Celery Seed Extract (CSE) rich in 3nB has shown to be at least as effective as aspirin, ibuprofen, and naproxen in suppressing arthritis in a model of polyarthritis (1).
+Celery seeds contain a remarkable substance that is responsible for its traditional use as natural therapy inflammatory conditions.
+This substance is called 3nB (3-n-butylphthalide) and the Celery Seed Extract (CSE) rich in 3nB has shown to be remarkably beneficial (1).

-An other study with 70 patients was made and the subjects received 75 mg of the CSE twice daily for three weeks.
-Subjects reported excellent results with clnically significant reductions in pain scores, mobility and quality of life.
+One study showed 68% discomfort improvement with no side effects after 3 weeks of taking CSE 85% 3nB (2).
+An other study with the intake of CSE twice daily for three weeks reported excellent results with clnically significant improvements in stiffness, mobility and quality of life.
 And again, no side effects were noted.
-CSE is also particularly helpful for sufferers of gout, as 3nB appears inhhibit the enzyme that causes the production of the uric acid that causes gout (3).
+CSE is also particularly helpful as 3nB appears inhhibit the enzyme that causes the production of the uric acid (3).

 Bioactive Collagen HP-BCP Special Pets